People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 Levy pointed out that the Jews faced great difficulties that threatened their lives and existence during the Christian expansion towards Andalusia in the Middle Ages, and that their stay in Spain during that era would have exposed them to death or forced them to change their religion.

-The Jews lived safely in Andalusia for several centuries under the Umayyad state, until the fall of Andalusia into the hands of the Spaniards and their extermination campaigns that pushed them to flee to the Ottoman Empire, whose pillars were built according to the Islamic civilizational perspective.
+The Jews lived safely in Andalusia for several centuries under the Umayyad state.
+Until the fall of Andalusia into the hands of the Spaniards, they suffered the extermination campaigns that pushed them to flee to the Ottoman Empire.
+The Ottoman Empire pillars were built according to the Islamic civilizational perspective.

 Jews were open to work in light of cultural diversity, mastered different professions, coexisted well with Christians and Muslims, as well as cooperated with craftsmen, soldiers, artists and farmers, all of this gained them importance within the society of the aspiring Ottoman Empire for development.

 He pointed out that the Ottoman Empire also did not issue any law nor did any practice targeting and harming the Jews, and that the Jews, in turn, worked to develop themselves to be useful members of the state.

 Isn’t this treatment stemming from the noble teachings of Islam?